scaleapi/llm-engine/docs/guides/self_hosting.md

 ### Identity and Access Management (IAM)

 The LLMEngine server will an IAM role to perform various AWS operations.
+This role will be assumed by the serviceaccount `llm-engine` in the `launch` namespace in the EKS cluster.
 The ARN of this role needs to be provided to the helm chart, and the role needs to be provided the following permissions:

 | Action | Resource |
 | --- | --- |